Chinese pre-wedding customs: Hair combing ceremony

-Chinese wedding decorations 大喜裝飾
+Chinese wedding decorations

-雙喜 [sèung héi] (double happiness) decorations will be placed on all wedding items such as the betrothal gifts, dowry, the couple's toiletries and cosmetics.
+Decorations with the double happiness symbol will be placed on all wedding items such as the betrothal gifts, dowry, the couple's toiletries and cosmetics.
 The bridal room furniture, especially the mirror and cupboards, will also be decorated with double joy or other wedding paper cutouts such as pairs of mandarin ducks, dragon and phoenix, etc. Similar red wedding paper cutouts will also be put up on the main door, bridal room door and generally around the house.

 A red banner (红彩帘) will be hung across the front doors of the two household to announce the joyous event.

-Even overseas Chinese, such as in Singapore, who marry will also apply the same 雙喜 [sèung héi] (double happiness) decorations and customs as in China.
+Even overseas Chinese, such as in Singapore, who marry will also apply the same double happiness decorations and customs as in China.
 Chinese couples in multi-racial countries like Singapore may also retain their own Cantonese, Teochew, Hokkien, and other traditions depending on their origin and Chinese language spoken.